Is That Mold? Or Just Water Damage?

 Water damage will form in a shape that resembles water droplets.
 Because of the surface tension properties of water, any stains resulting from water damage will resemble pooled or flowing water.
 Keep in mind that mold forms where there is moisture, so it could be that colonies have formed in a similar shape or pattern.

 Water damage is usually visible because the minerals in the water leave a stain.
 The color of the stain can vary from brown to reddish brown.
 Mold is typically more of a darker brown, tending towards black, with bits of green or bluish-green.

 There are mold varieties that are reddish brown in color, so this shouldn’t be used as the only method in determining whether the spot is water damage or mold.

-Contact a Mold Inspection Specialist in Fresno, CA
+Contact a Mold Inspection Specialist in Santa Clara, CA

 Don’t gamble with your health.
 We can help you determine whether you’re dealing with old water damage or a harmful mold infestation.
 If you’re unsure, contact one of our mold experts at My Pure Environment for a free consultation.